 The authors of BaRT~\cite{raff2019barrage} do not provide source code for their defense.
 We contacted the authors and followed their recommendations as closely as possible to re-implement their defense.
 However, some implementation changes had to be made.
 For the sake of the reproducibility of our results, we enumerate the changes made here.

-\textbf{Image transformations}:In the appendix for BaRT, they provide code snippets which are configured to work with sci-kit image package version 14.0.0.
-However, due to compatibility issues the closest version we could implement with our other existing packages was sci-kit image 14.4.0.
-Due to the different sci-kit version, two parts of the defense had to be modified.
+\textbf{Image transformations}: In the appendix for BaRT, they provide code snippets which are configured to work with scikit image package version 14.0.0.
+However, due to compatibility issues, the closest version we could implement with our other existing packages was scikit image 14.4.0.
+Due to the different scikit version, two parts of the defense had to be modified.
 The original denoising wavelet transformation code in the BaRT appendix had invalid syntax for version 14.4.0, so we had to modify it and run it with different less random parameters.

 The second defense change we made was due to error handling.
 In extremely rarely cases, certain sequences of image transformations return images with NAN values.
 When contacting the authors they acknowledged that their code failed when using newer versions of sci-kit.
 As a result, in sci-kit 14.4.0 when we encounter this error, we randomly pick a new sequence of random transformations for the image.
 We experimentally verified that this has a negligible impact on the entropy of the defense.
 For example, in CIFAR-10 for the 5 transformation defense, we encounter this error 47 times when running all 50,000 training samples.
 That means roughly only 0.094$\%$ of the possible transformations sequences cannot be used in sci-kit 14.4.0.